 Patients have presented with a variety of different causes for their vertigo, but some causes are reported more commonly than others.
 Some of the most common causes of vertigo reported include:

-- Severe headaches such as migraine or tension headaches are known for creating the sensations of dizziness and sickness.
+- Severe headaches such as migraines or tension headaches are known for creating the sensations of dizziness and sickness

 - A lack of blood flow to the brain

 - Car accidents resulting in damage to the joints and ligaments throughout the spine